Pranayama - A Simple Practice for Good Health

 But here’s the thing, starting a daily breathwork routine doesn’t have to be complicated.
 Breath is one of the simplest tools to balance our body and mind—and it’s completely free!
 When we think about improving our health, we often focus on food and water.
 But we take about 22,000 breaths a day!
 What about the quality of our breath?

-In this blog series, we’ll guide you through five short breathing exercises designed to reduce stress and optimize your health.
+In this blog series, we’ll guide you through some short breathing exercises designed to reduce stress and optimize your health.
 The best part?
 You only need 3-5 minutes a day, and you can do these exercises almost anywhere.

 What is Pranayama?